interstellar-soft/snackAttackPOS/docs/desktop-post-install.md

     `http://localhost:5000` unless overridden with the `VITE_API_URL`
     environment variable during packaging.
 If you need to point at a remote server, set `VITE_API_URL` before running `npm run electron:package`.
+- **"Unable to load preload script" after an update?** Windows sometimes keeps a partially written `app.asar` when an update is interrupted.
+Relaunching the installer repairs the bundle—there is no need to uninstall first.
+Download the current installer, close Aurora POS, and run the installer again.
+It replaces the files under `%LOCALAPPDATA%\Programs\aurora-pos-frontend\resources\app.asar` with a fresh copy so the preload script can be loaded normally.
 - **Resetting the demo data:** stop the containers, delete the `postgres-data` Docker volume, and re-run the `docker compose` command.
 The backend migrates the database and re-seeds users and inventory on startup.